-You can add a new Lot to an existing inventory item by clicking on "Inventory" in the blue menu and then clicking on the edit pencil next to the inventory item.
+- You can add a new Lot to an existing inventory item by clicking on Menu > Inventory > Inventory Management.

-Then click on the check box indicating that the item has Lots:
+- Click on the check box indicating that the item has Lots.

 - Quantity - The number of items in that Lot